Discover in detail the advantages of each EU country.

 With a top-tier healthcare system, France provides its residents with universal access to high-quality medical care, consistently ranking among Europe's best.

-20th on Global Cost of Living Rank (2025)
+Global Cost of Living Rank 29th (2026)

 Measures relative costs of goods and services.